sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 my_fun_2(x,y) = x + y
 ```

-Since, as we have mentioned, Julia has the ability to use Unicode characters, we could even write our own `sum` function:
+Since, as we have mentioned, Julia accepts Unicode characters as part of its syntax, we could even write our own `sum` function:

 ##### **Code**
 ```Julia
 ∑(x,y) = x + y
 ```

-We can call it just as we would with any other function:
+We can call it just as we would any other function:

 ##### **Code**
 ```Julia